wangyu09/exkaldi/README.md

 pip install exkaldi/dist/*
 ```

-3. We prepared some sample programs to show how to use ExKaldi to train a coustic model and build a ASR system.
+3. We prepared some example programs to show how to use ExKaldi to train a coustic model and build a ASR system.
 Please download them from https://github.com/wangyu09/exkaldi/examplecode (or clone the ExKaldi source code).
 Framework, Chainer or Pytorch, is expected in you machine.
 Concerning Chainer framework, know more about it from https://chainer.org/ .
 You can install it directly by runing: